Nvidia’s Project Holodeck Brings Photorealistic Graphics To Shared VR Environments

 Nvidia’s Holodeck lets you visualize and explore virtual representations of real objects in ways not possible in the real world.

 It's always difficult to parse a technology showcase from a product, but it appears that Project Holodeck is intended for "creators" (Nvidia's word)—design engineers and those with whom they collaborate.
-It uses version of Epic's Unreal Engine 4, and Nvidia's own GameWorks, VRWorks, and DesignWorks; it's an experimental multi-user virtual environment with real-time photorealistic graphics capabilities and true-to-life physics.
+It uses a version of Epic's Unreal Engine 4, as well as Nvidia's own GameWorks, VRWorks, and DesignWorks.
+It's an experimental multi-user virtual environment with real-time photorealistic graphics capabilities and true-to-life physics.

-Which is to say that today's virtual reality experiences can be incredibly compelling, and the sense of immersion that spatial tracking and motion controllers provide can fool your brain into believing that you’re inside a digital environment, even if the graphics quality of the experience is somewhat compromised, but the blending of the real world and digital environments in VR is yet another frontier.
+All of that is to say that today's virtual reality experiences can be incredibly compelling, and the sense of immersion that spatial tracking and motion controllers provide can fool your brain into believing that you’re inside a digital environment, even if the graphics quality of the experience is somewhat compromised, but the blending of the real world and digital environments in VR is yet another frontier.

-Nvidia's live demonstration of the Holodeck Project had Huang calling upon Christian Koenigsegg—not exactly a household name, but kind of a big deal in the automotive industry; Koenigsegg Automotive AB makes some of the world’s most expensive, exotic sports cars.
+Nvidia's live demonstration of the Holodeck Project had Huang calling upon Christian Koenigsegg—not exactly a household name, but kind of a big deal in the automotive industry.
+Koenigsegg Automotive AB makes some of the world’s most expensive, exotic sports cars.
 Koenigsegg joined the presentation via VR to show off his company’s latest creation, the Koenigsegg Regera hypercar.

-The demonstration started with four high-fidelity robot avatars floating in a large three-dimensional grid space devoid of anything at all.
-Then Huang asked to see the Koenigsegg Regera, and suddenly a wireframe silhouette of the latest Koenigsegg hypercar faded into view, followed immediately by the grid space environment transitioning to an infinite white space and the car coming into full view in photorealistic rendering.
-The effect was exactly like the scene in The Matrix, where Neo experiences the Construct for the first time.
+The demonstration started with four high-fidelity robot avatars floating in a large three-dimensional grid space devoid of anything else at all.
+Then, Huang asked to see the Koenigsegg Regera, and suddenly a wireframe silhouette of the latest Koenigsegg hypercar faded into view, followed immediately by the grid space environment transitioning to an infinite white space and the car coming into full view in photorealistic rendering.
+The effect was exactly like the scene in The Matrix where Neo experiences the Construct for the first time.

 Nvidia’s Project Holodeck demo isn’t just some passive experience that lets you view objects in photorealistic renderings.
 The software also lets you interact with the objects in front of you.
 Koenigegg reached out and opened the Regera’s driver-side door and proceeded to step into the car to see the interior details.